rpianezza/GenomeDelta/README.md

 - `GD-candidates.fasta` -\> Consensus sequences of the repetitive
   clusters.
 Represents a list of candidates of the invading TEs.
-Each sequence name is composed off: (i) cluster name, (ii) median credibility score of the sequences in the cluster, (iii) number of sequences in the cluster.
+Each sequence name is composed off: (i) cluster name, (ii) median coverage bias of the sequences in the cluster, (iii) number of sequences in the cluster.

 ### Secondary output files